Monitoring edge-geodetic sets in graphs: Basic graph classes and bounds

+Next, we assume that $k\geq 5$.
+Let $v_0,\ldots,v_{k-1}$ be the vertices of $C$.
+We have $p(G)=1$ if there is an edge of the cycle that is not on a unique shortest path between two vertices of $V_c^{+}$.
+In most cases, these edges would form a path in $G$, and require an additional vertex to monitor them.
+In some cases, these edges include all edges of $C$: when $k$ is even, $|V_c^{+}|=2$ and the two vertices of $V_c^{+}$ are opposite on the cycle.
+Then, we require two additional vertices to monitor them.
+In the special case where $k$ is even, $|V_c^{+}|=2$ and the two vertices of $V_c^{+}$ are adjacent, we also require two additional vertices.
+Let us now analyze these situations in detail.

 When $|V_c^{+}| = 1$, without loss of generality, consider the vertex in $V_c^{+}$ to be $v_0$.
-Then, the vertices $\{v_{\floor{\frac{k}{3}}}\ , v_{\floor{\frac{2k}{3}}}\}$ on the cycle are sufficient to monitor the graph, in the same way as in Theorem~\ref{cyclet}.
-Moreover, by the same arguments as in the proof of Theorem~\ref{cyclet}, one can see that if at most one vertex on $C$ is chosen in the MEG-set, some edge will not be monitored.
+Then, the vertices \(\{v_{\lfloor\frac{k}{3}\rfloor},v_{\lfloor\frac{2k}{3}\rfloor}\}\) on the cycle together with the pendant vertices are sufficient to monitor the graph, in the same way as in Theorem~\ref{cyclet}, showing $\MEG(G)\leq l+2$.
+Moreover, by the same arguments as in the proof of Theorem~\ref{cyclet}, one can see that if at most one vertex on $C$ is chosen in the MEG-set, some edge of $C$ will not be monitored, proving the lower bound $\MEG(G)\geq l+2$.

+Consider the case where $k$ is even and $|V_c^{+}|=2$ such that the vertices in $V_c^{+}$ are adjacent (then, $p(G)=1$).
+Then, $G[V(C)\setminus V_{c}^{+}]$ consists of a single path $P$ with $k-2$ vertices, and the edges of $P$ (as well as the two edges joining $P$ to $V_{c}^{+}$) are not monitored by the set of leaves of $G$.
+We need to pick at least one vertex of $P$ to monitor these edges.
+If we pick only one vertex of $P$, then at least one of the edges of $P$ is not monitored (for example, the one that is, in the subgraph of $G$ induced by $P$, farthest from the picked vertex).
+Thus, we need to pick at least two additional vertices and $\MEG(G)\geq l+2$.
+Picking the two middle vertices of $P$, for example, is sufficient and yields an MEG-set of the desired size, $l+2$.

+Similarly, if $k$ is even and $|V_c^{+}|=2$ such that the vertices in $V_c^{+}$ are opposite on $C$, there exist two paths of equal length between the two vertices of $V_c^{+}$, no edge of $C$ is monitored by the leaves of $G$, and $G[V(C)\setminus V_{c}^{+}]$ consists of two paths $P_1$ and $P_2$, each with $k/2-1$ vertices.
+We have $\MEG(G)\geq l+2$ because we need to pick at least one vertex of each of $P_1$ and $P_2$.
+We can in fact pick any vertex of $P_1$ and any vertex of $P_2$, and obtain an MEG-set of size $l+2$, as desired.